Daniel-Krueger/daniel-krueger.github.io/_posts/2021-07-22-report-subscriptions.md

   - Application Template
   - Custom Action
 excerpt:
-    Get report/views on a scheduled base in your inbox.
+    Receive a report on a schedule by mail.
 bpsVersion: 2021.1.2.136
 ---